-But self-control goes beyond just dealing with temptations to pleasure.
+But self-control goes beyond just dealing with temptation.
 Ever try to live with someone who has a hair-trigger temper?
-Or people who can’t seem to control the negative words that come out of their mouths (leading you to look around for the duct tape)?
+Have you known people who can’t seem to control the negative words that come out of their mouths?
 Self-control is what makes living with other people bearable; it’s what makes living with ourselves something better than a long string of embarrassments.

-Self-control is one of the virtues that the Bible says are the result of God’s work in us (Galatians 5:22-23).
-In fact the exact words are “the fruit of the Spirit” (meaning God’s Holy Spirit, who lives in everyone who believes in Jesus).
+Self-control is one of the virtues that the Bible says is the result of God’s work in us (Galatians 5:22-23).
+In fact, the exact words are, “the fruit of the Spirit” (meaning God’s Holy Spirit, who lives in everyone who believes in Jesus).
 Self-control for Christians is both the same and different than how it is for everybody else, because of God’s work in our lives.

 Let’s start with “the same.”
 Like everybody, Christians have desires and needs, impulses and goals, and we need self-control to make all of these things work together in harmony in our lives.
-Also like everybody else, we all know that we don’t have enough self-control.
+Also, like everybody else, we know that we don’t have enough self-control.
 We mess up daily.
-And so we’re all looking for ways to grow in this area.
+We’re all looking for ways to grow in this area.

-There are a lot of self-help books and instructions that give good advice on how to develop better self-control, and anybody, Christian or not, can benefit from that.
-But God offers people help that goes beyond “try harder” or “try smarter (and here’s how).”
-Because that advice, however great it is, still leaves us trying to do it on our own.
-And that’s incredibly hard.
+There are a lot of self-help books and instructions that give good advice on how to develop better self-control; anybody, Christian or not, can benefit from that.
+But God offers help that goes beyond “try harder.”
+Because “trying harder” still leaves us trying to do it on our own.
+And that’s nigh impossible.

 But to anybody who is willing, God says, “Let me help you.
 Let me do more than give you advice from the outside—let me come and live inside you, within your very being, and remake you into the person you were always meant to be.”
-That’s the beginning of an awesome but sometimes painful process that takes the rest of our lives.
-God’s Holy Spirit starts working on different areas of our lives that need help—and they’re not always the same areas we want God to focus on right away!—and sometimes quickly, sometimes with agonizing slowness, he makes changes.
+That’s the beginning of an awesome and sometimes painful process that takes the rest of our lives.
+God’s Holy Spirit starts working on different areas of our lives that need help.
+Sometimes quickly, and sometimes with agonizing slowness, he makes changes.
 Although it sounds counterintuitive, self-control cannot be optimally achieved by ourselves; we need the Holy Spirit within us giving us the strength to do so.

 “But,” you might be asking, “I know plenty of Christians and some of them sure don’t look like they have any self-control!”
-Yes, you’re right, and we’re sad about that.
-God offers and creates change, but it’s always possible for us to reject what he’s doing—to say “No” to the change—to go on in the way we’ve always done.
+Yes, you’re right.
+God offers and creates change, but it’s always possible for us to reject what he’s doing—to say, “no” to the change—to go on in the way we’ve always gone.
 And some people choose to do that.
 Others are at the very start of their Christian journey and haven’t gotten very far down the road yet.
-Still others are starting from a point that is so much worse than where you are at the moment, that when you look at their lives, you think they haven’t made any progress at all (unless you know happen to what they used to be).
+Still others are starting from a point that is so far down the line that when you look at their lives, you think they haven’t made any progress at all (unless you know where they used to be).

 Or you might wonder, “But isn’t it true that my Christian friends just find it easier to control themselves, because they don’t have very strong urges?
 Maybe they’re just naturally that way.
 Maybe X is just a nice person.”
-Um, no (cue laughter here).
-Christians struggle with exactly the same issues you do, and our urges and temptations are just as strong.
-It doesn’t come naturally to us.
+Um, no. Christians struggle with exactly the same issues you do, and the urges and temptations are just as strong.
+It doesn’t come “naturally” to Christians.
 But we do “cheat” in a way, because we have God’s help.
-And you can have it too.
+And you can have it, too.